Faubus, Orval E. , House

 In the 20th century, Madison County continued to thrive as agriculture and timber industries grew, diversifying to include dairy farming and poultry production.
 The construction of reservoirs in the area, such as War Eagle and Beaver Lake, supported the development of hydroelectric power and recreational activities, further contributing to the county's economy.
 Today, Madison County retains its rural charm while also attracting visitors with its scenic beauty, outdoor recreational opportunities, and historical sites.

-This timeline provides a concise overview of the key events in the history of Madison County, Arkansas.
+This timeline provides a condensed summary of the historical journey of Madison County, Arkansas.

 • 1820: Madison County is formed as one of the first counties in the Arkansas Territory.